gvenkatareddy/iam-labs/node-with-cas/README.md

 * `npm install winston`
 * `node app`

-## Run
-The resulting app will be then available at `http://localhost:3000`
+The resulting app will be then available at `http://localhost:3000`.

 When you startup the application with `node app`, you should see the following lines on the console:
 ```